PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 The `#pragma once` include guard cannot be used in the module build because we need to include the file twice in the primary module interface unit (e.g. `Lib1/Lib1_module.cpp`).

-## Seperating includes
+## Separating includes

 The includes are grouped into 3 different sections, i.e. `USE_INCLUDES_FROM_STD`, `USE_INCLUDES_FROM_THIS_LIBRARY`, `USE_INCLUDES_FROM_OTHER_LIBRARIES`.
 This is necessary because the includes need to be pasted into different sections of the module.

-(We could make our lifes easier by either `import std;` in the module or hard-coding them in the module.
+(We could make our lives easier by either `import std;` in the module or hard-coding them in the module.
 But I wanted to see how precise I could make this.)

 ### `USE_INCLUDES_FROM_STD`